Apple Results, Jobs Report Buoy Stocks

 ADVERTISEMENT

-The tech-heavy Nasdaq Composite gained 0.6% in recent trading, outpacing gains in the S&P 500 and Dow Jones Industrial Average, which were up 0.2 and 0.1%, respectively.
+The tech-heavy Nasdaq Composite gained 0.7%, outpacing gains in the S&P 500 and Dow Jones Industrial Average, which were up 0.3% and 0.1%, respectively.
 Earlier this week, the Nasdaq closed at its 62nd record of the year, tying 1980 for the most closing highs in a calendar year.

 In addition to Apple's earnings, attention among U.S. investors also rested on the October jobs report, a key indicator of the strength of the economy.
 The report showed a gain of 261,000 jobs in the past month, a pickup from the prior month, but below the 315,000 jobs expected by economists surveyed by The Wall Street Journal.
 The closely watched wage growth figure showed wages rose 2.4% from a year earlier, a slowdown from the prior month.